tucfa/hyde/_posts/2015-05-06-faculty-handbook.md

 ---
 layout: post
 title: Faculty Handbook Revisions
+date: 19 May 2015
 ---

 Tyndale's Board of Governors last approved our joint *Faculty Handbook* on 25 April 2008.
 This week the President announced a process by which the entire faculty can participate in a major review of the document this summer.
 Ultimately, the goal is to have the Director of Human Resources present a fully revised *Faculty Handbook* to the Board later in 2015.

 Review of the *Faculty Handbook* has been divided into four blocks, with four dates for each block.
 All faculty members are expected to participate in at least one session from each of the four blocks.

-Block I
-: *Introduction, process, and Sections 1 to 8.6 inclusively.*
-: Friday, May 22nd, from 12:30--2:30 pm (Executive Boardroom)
+Block I: Intro, Sections 1 to 8.6 inclusively (2 hrs) : Friday, May 22nd, from 12:30 p.m.
+(Executive Boardroom)
-: Wednesday, May 27th, from 2:00--4:00 pm (Executive Boardroom)
+: Wednesday, May 27th, from 2:00 p.m.
+(Executive Boardroom)
-: Thursday, June 4th, from 9:00--11:00 am (Executive Boardroom)
+: Thursday, June 4th, from 9:00 a.m.
+(Executive Boardroom)
-: Wednesday, June 10th, from 1:00--3:00 pm (Executive Boardroom)
+: Wednesday, June 10th, from 1:00 p.m.
+(Executive Boardroom)

-Block II
-: Scope of review and confirmed dates as yet unannounced.

-Block III
-: Scope of review and confirmed dates as yet unannounced.

-Block IV
-: Scope of review and confirmed dates as yet unannounced.
+Block II: Sections 9 to 13.6 inclusively (3 hrs)
+: Thursday, June 11th, from 9:00 a.m.
+(Executive Boardroom)
+: Tuesday, July 7th, from 10:00 a.m.
+(Executive Boardroom)
+: Thursday, July 16th, from 1:00 p.m.
+(Executive Boardroom)
+: Wednesday, July 22nd, from 9:00 a.m.
+(Executive Boardroom)

+Block III: Sections 14 to 20.3 inclusively (3 hrs)
+: Wednesday, June 17th, from 9:00 a.m.
+(Executive Boardroom)
+: Friday, July 10th, from 9:00 a.m.
+(Executive Boardroom)
+: Thursday, July 23rd, from 1:00 p.m.
+(Executive Boardroom)
+: Tuesday, August 11th, from 10:00 a.m.
+(Executive Boardroom)

+Block IV: Sections 21 onwards (3 hrs)
+: Thursday, June 18th, from 9:00 a.m.
+(Executive Boardroom)
+: Tuesday, July 14th, from 10:00 a.m.
+(Executive Boardroom)
+: Wednesday, July 29th, from 9:00 a.m.
+(Executive Boardroom)
+: Thursday, August 13th, from 10:00 a.m.
+(Executive Boardroom)

 <!-- As announced by the President (but changed by Dianna)
 | Block I | Block II | Block III | Block IV  |